Being able to travel to Okinawa, Japan has opened my eyes to a whole new world of adventure.

 You’ll find deer on the Kerama Islands.
 They’re a unique subspecies only found on the Kerama Islands.
 I spotted three on Aka Island.
 They’re a nationally protected species in Japan.
 And get this, they’re known to swim between islands!
 Wouldn’t that be something to see?

 This hilly island offers perhaps one of the best views of the Kerama Islands from its observation points.
-It was cloudy when I was there, but I can imagine it being spectacular on a clear day.
+It was cloudy when I was there, but I can imagine it is spectacular on a clear day.

 I also tried SUP for the very first time.
 The calm waters were the perfect place to learn and to get my balance.
 I also learned that if you want me to fall, all you have to do is say Look, sea turtle!
 It wasn’t a false alarm.
 You can SUP with sea turtles.
 The water was warm enough to do it in February.